 Another of our favourite days out at the seaside is Filey.
 This Victorian seaside town is less commercialised than its larger neighbours, but has a 7-mile long beach which is great for playing on, paddling in the sea or building sandcastles.

 York is one of our favourite days out, particularly in the summer when the city really comes alive.
-The city’s historic centre is a pleasure to amble around, and there are plenty of coffee shops and patisseries if you want to take a break – don’t miss afternoon tea at Betty’s Tea Room!
+The city’s historic centre is a pleasure to amble around, and there are plenty of family-friendly restaurants, coffee shops and patisseries if you want to take a break – don’t miss afternoon tea at Betty’s Tea Room!

 On hot days, nothing is better than hiring a boat from York Boat and cruising up the river past the Millennium Bridge through the outskirts of the city.
-We love the Two Hoots Ice Cream boat which moors up at various places along the river, and sells exciting flavours of ice cream such as peaches and cream and salted caramel.
+We love the Two Hoots Ice Cream boat which moors up at various places along the river and sells exciting flavours of ice cream such as peaches and cream and salted caramel.

 The Museum Gardens is the perfect place for a picnic in York, and is about 10 minutes walk from the world famous National Railway Museum – a must for train lovers.
 If you fancy stretching your legs, a walk round the City Walls is also a great way to get an idea of the scale of the city and admire the spectacular views.